 1. Open the bonnet.
-See Opening and closing the bonnet (page 185).
+See Opening and Closing the Bonnet (page 185).

-- Remove the screws. - Pull the headlamp as far as possible towards the front of the vehicle to disengage it from the lower fixing point. - 4.
+Remove the screws.

+- 3. Pull the headlamp as far as possible towards the centre of the vehicle to disengage it from the lower fixing point. - 4.
 Lift the outer side of the headlamp and remove it.